A Visitor's Guide to Exploring Downtown Denver, CO

 Hotels in downtown Denver abound and include boutique, luxury, and good-value properties.
 The Mile High City has seen epic growth in the last five years, and dozens of new hotels have opened across the city, including downtown.

-- Luxury Hotels: Dating back to the 1890s, The Brown Palace Hotel & Spa, Autograph Collection is a romantic and elegant choice, with a historic vibe, in the LoDo neighborhood.
-The city's oldest remaining hotel, it has rooms with period decor and modern touches.
+- Dating back to the 1890s, The Brown Palace Hotel & Spa, Autograph Collection is a romantic and elegant choice, with a historic vibe, in the LoDo neighborhood.
+The city's oldest remaining hotel, it has rooms with period décor and modern touches.
 Grab a bite to eat at the acclaimed Palace Arms restaurant or book the afternoon high tea service in the lobby.

-Also new on the scene is the The Art, a hotel, which is within walking distance of the Colorado State Capitol and Denver Art Museum.
+- Also new on the scene is The Art Hotel Denver, Curio Collection by Hilton, which is within walking distance of the Colorado State Capitol and Denver Art Museum.
 It features inspiring architecture and contemporary rooms.

-The Hyatt House is a newly opened, extended-stay hotel in the city center, with standard rooms and suites featuring fully equipped kitchens, perfect for families.
+- The Hyatt House Denver/Downtown is a newly opened, extended-stay hotel in the city center, with standard rooms and suites featuring fully equipped kitchens, perfect for families.

 Arts & Culture in Downtown Denver

 The Denver Art Museum is the city's top art museum and features a dramatic, futuristic-looking wing with architecture that contributes to the Denver downtown esthetic.
 The 146,000-square-foot Hamilton Building expansion was designed by architect Daniel Libeskind and inspired by the Rocky Mountains.
 The museum also has an impressive collection of some 70,000 pieces of art and features rotating exhibits that draw national attention.